GabrielSargent/website2/_pages/RE.md

 redirect_from:
 ---

-I spent 8 weeks this summer at ICERM studying permutation-invariant parking sequences.
-Here is the preprint of the paper we wrote:
+<big>Parking Functions</big>
+I was a participant in <a href="https://icerm.brown.edu/summerug/2022/">Summer@ICERM 2022</a>.
+We studied permutation-invariant parking sequences, and we wrote a paper.